PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 straight-line two-child owner.
 Focused and affected sequential validation report `1 passed, 1 xfailed` and `374 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint implements that late dequant hard-sigmoid/unary owner.
+It passes `context.model_ir` to the public bridge owner and the exact shared context to the existing three-stage dequant/unary/fan-out composite, returning both raw results unchanged in their original order.
+The lowerer replaces only the two observation-only locals.
+The preceding layout/no-layout conditional and following swish passthrough remain immediate outer boundaries, while both lowerer compatibility wrappers and all independent routes remain intact.

+Runtime identity coverage, 376 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+Public
+behavior, graph rewrites, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged; the unconsumed lowerer assignment inventory decreases from 58 to 57.